marklindsey11/hashgraph/mainnet/fees/transaction-records.md

 A transaction record has a transfer list data structure that describes how hbars moved between accounts as a result of the transaction.

-In the R3 \(the release prior to the update of Febrary 10, 2020\) version of the node software, there might be multiple transfers for each account involved in the transaction.
+In the R3 \(the release prior to the update of February 10, 2020\) version of the node software, there might be multiple transfers for each account involved in the transaction.
 For instance, there could be separate transfers indicating the 0.0.98 account receiving fees, which added up to the correct total fee.

 Additionally, in R3